Hoosier State Passenger Rail

-Amtrak’s Hoosier State and long-distance Cardinal services combine to provide daily roundtrip passenger rail service between Indianapolis and Chicago, which includes intermediate stops in Crawfordsville, Lafayette, Rensselaer and Dyer.
-This service is financed primarily through funds made available by the Indiana Department of Transportation (INDOT) and communities along the route.
-For schedule information and to purchase tickets, please visit Amtrak's Cardinal/Hoosier State web page.
+The Hoosier State train and Amtrak's long-distance Cardinal services combine to provide daily roundtrip passenger rail service between Indianapolis and Chicago, which includes intermediate stops in Crawfordsville, Lafayette, Rensselaer and Dyer.
+For schedule information and to purchase tickets, please visit the Amtrak website.

-Congress voted in 2008 to end federal support for the Hoosier State and other Amtrak routes of less than 750 miles.
-Governor Mike Pence announced in October 2013 that the state of Indiana had partnered with local communities to fund Hoosier State operating and capital costs not covered with ticket revenue.
-Communities with stops along the Hoosier State line are financing more than half of the $223,249 monthly payment in cash or in-kind contributions:
+Congress voted to end federal support for the Hoosier State and other Amtrak routes of less than 750 miles effective October 2013.
+The State of Indiana partnered with on-line local governments to fund Hoosier State operating and capital costs not covered with ticket revenue.
+The tax amnesty program of 2015 will reimburse INDOT up to $6 million for these costs during the current two-year state budget.

 Indiana Department of Transportation